RPI-WCL/NMAC_ATHENA/README.md

 ##### To download and learn about how to use ATHENA, go to [http://proofcentral.org/](http://proofcentral.org/)

 ##### Note:
-* Once ATHENA has been installed and set up, load `nmac\proofs.ath` to compile the proofs using ATHENA.
+* Once ATHENA has been installed and set up, load `nmac/proofs.ath` to compile the proofs using ATHENA.

 * The `OUTPUT` file in directory `nmac` contains precompiled output of the proofs in ATHENA.